smashingboxes/moogfest-2017/readme.md

   memory (256kB Flash, 64k RAM) and the True Random Number Generator, which could be particularly fun when working with music.
 Price: $11.
 - We picked [a simple 0.5W speaker from Adafruit](https://www.adafruit.com/product/1890) as the output for our synthesizer.
-Also needed was a [resistor](https://www.digikey.com/product-detail/en/vishay-bc-components/SFR2500002439FR500/PPC24.3YCT-ND/596973) in order to limit the power being sent into the speaker since hooking this up to the USB's 5V power line would be too much.
+In order to use this with the 5V power that USB supplies, we also added in a [resistor](https://www.digikey.com/product-detail/en/vishay-bc-components/SFR2500002439FR500/PPC24.3YCT-ND/596973) in order to limit the power being sent into the speaker.
 Price: $1.50
 - In order to deliver power to the speaker, we are using a [simple N-channel MOSFET (2N7000)](https://www.onsemi.com/pub/Collateral/2N7000-D.PDF) to switch on and off the full power to the speaker.
 This is a simple and cheap circuit, but only